michaeldexter/imagine/README.md

 * verbose_loading is enabled
 * boot_verbose is enabled
 * autoboot_delay is set to five seconds
-* Change networking from "DHCP on all interfaces" to fixed or WiFi
+* Touch /firstboot

 ## Optional Modifications

 * Resize and grow the image root file system
+* Change networking from "DHCP on all interfaces" to fixed or WiFi
 * Enable serial output
 * Install packages, even if configuring a current image on a release host
 * Install distribution sets for use with bsdinstall